-The Modern Synthetic theory of Evolution explains the evolution of life in terms of genetic changes occurring in the populations that leads to the formation of new species.
-It also explains about the genetic population or mendelian population, gene pool and the gene frequency.
-The concepts coming under this synthetic theory of evolution includes the genetic variations, reproductive and geographical isolation and the natural selection.
+It describes the evolution of life in terms of genetic changes occurring in the population that leads to the formation of new species.
+It also describes the genetic population or Mendelian population, gene pool and gene frequency.
+The major concepts coming under this theory include genetic variations, reproductive and geographical isolation and natural selection.

-The Modern Synthetic theory of Evolution showed a number of changes as to how the evolution and the process of evolution are conceived.
-The theory gave a new definition about the evolution as “the changes occurring in the allele frequencies within the populations, ” which emphasizes on the genetics of evolution.
+The Modern Synthetic Theory of Evolution showed a number of changes as to how the evolution and the process of evolution are conceived.
+The theory gave a new definition of evolution as “the changes occurring in the allele frequencies within the populations, ” which emphasizes the genetic basis of evolution.

 Factors of Modern Synthetic Theory of Evolution

-Natural selection produces a change in the frequency of the genes from one generation to the other favoring the differential form of the reproduction.
-The natural selection process creates an adaptive relation between the environment and the population through various combinations of genes.
+Organisms that are better adapted to the environment are selected by nature.
+Natural selection produces a change in the frequency of the genes from one generation to the other favouring the differential form of reproduction.

-It is one among the significant factor responsible for the synthetic theory of evolution.
+It is one of the significant factors responsible for the synthetic theory of evolution.
 The isolation helps in preventing the interbreeding of related organisms which is a reproductive form of isolation.